Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-\paragraph{Support and Convenience for Model Training} The GTA environment offers extensive customization options and a range of experimental conditions like weather conditions, experimental scenes, and interactive objects, aiding in a comprehensive assessment of the model’s performance and adaptability.
-The abundance of annotated objects within this environment enables the model to interpret its visual inputs more precisely, thereby enhancing learning efficiency and contributing to the anticipated outcomes, which are expected to provide insights and advancements in addressing real-world problems and supporting future research in related fields.
+The GTA environment offers extensive customization options and a range of experimental conditions, such as weather, scenes, and interactive objects, aiding in a comprehensive assessment of the model's performance and adaptability.
+These features contribute to the anticipated outcomes, which are expected to provide insights and advancements in addressing real-world problems and supporting future research in related fields.

-\subsubsection{Experiment Procedure}
+\subsection{Experiment Procedure}

-\paragraph{Data Preparation} Prior to the experiment, we first prepared the pertinent datasets, including a variety of scenes, tasks, and interactive functions, ensuring the model can learn and adapt under diverse conditions.